Skin abrasives and exfoliation; a new natural approach

 Face covered with clay

-Humans are naturally equipped with the best tools
+Humans are naturally equipped with the best tools.

 You want exfoliation?
-Try using your nails
+Try your nails

-Use superficial grooming techniques in areas where your skin is thin and switch to pressure grooming strokes where it is thicker.
+Use superficial grooming techniques in areas where your skin is thin, and switch to pressure grooming strokes where it is thicker.

 Removing dead epidermis cells with your nails